Mikes Rant – Social Media Needs Regulation Before It’s Too Late!

 As a society, we need our respective governments to unite and bring in an overseeing, independent, regulatory body that’s sole duty is to determine that social media truly operates as a platform.
 In addition, though, it has to be given the power to issue severe punishments where it finds fault.
 We need to make social media accountable!

 For want of a better expression, we need a Declaration of Rights for social media!
-A set of terms that social media must agree to adhere to or be shut down!
+A set of terms that social media must agree to adhere to.
+Failure of which would result in shut down!
 You think that sounds harsh?
 Well, that’s exactly what Microsoft just did to Gab!

 We’ve given them the opportunity to regulate themselves and they have continually proven that they are unable or unwilling to do so!
 It’s long past time that we truly make social media accountable for its actions!